New Hampshire State Conservation Committee (SCC)

 -Contributing to land conservation project acquisition costs or transaction costs.

 The total SCC grant fund request per application cannot exceed $24,000.

-Projects are to be completed within two years of Grant Agreement award date.
-Project completion dates for the FY18 grants will be either December 1, 2019 or April 30, 2020.
+Projects are to be completed within two years.
+Project completion dates for the FY19 grants will be either December 1, 2020 or April 30, 2021.